 filestargets are assembled at their relative path from the repo root.

 - The artifacts of any packageable targets are built, as if by running

-./pants package, and placed in the context under a subdirectory named for the target's path from the repo root.
+./pants package, and placed in the context using the artifact's

 You build Docker images using the